Open-Attestation/open-attestation/README.md

 ### Guards

-1. `isDocument` - checks if the document is a valid OpenAttestation v4 document
+1. `isDocument` - Checks if the document is a valid OpenAttestation v4 document
-2. `isWrappedDocument` - checks if the document is a valid OpenAttestation v4 wrapped document
+2. `isWrappedDocument` - Checks if the document is a valid OpenAttestation v4 wrapped document
-3. `isSignedWrappedDocument` - checks if the document is a valid OpenAttestation v4 signed wrapped document
+3. `isSignedWrappedDocument` - Checks if the document is a valid OpenAttestation v4 signed wrapped document

-### Imports
+### Importing Methods

-The recommended method to import is via a granular fashion:
+For efficient code management, it's recommended to import methods in a granular manner, enabling better code optimization through tree shaking:

 ```typescript
 import { wrapDocument, wrapDocumentErrors } from "@govtechsg/open-attestation/4.0/wrap";